 The best creative people I know would rather be pushed to do better work, then held back to settle for OK work.
 Our greatness as a brand leader has to come from the experts we engage, so they will be inspired to reach for their own greatness and apply it to our brand.

-This type of thinking can be found in my Beloved Brands book
+This type of thinking can be found in our books, Beloved Brands and B2B Brands

 Learn to think, define, plan, execute and analyze

 - You will find strategic thinking models and examples for each of the four strategic thinking methods, looking at core strength, competitive, consumer, and situational strategies.